 After completing the program, families will receive a quarterly newsletter, providing information about special museum programs and exhibits.
 In addition, families that have successfully completed the program will receive passes to each of the 11 museums.

-Cornell Square Park, Lincoln Park Cultural Center, Mozart Park, Ogden Park, Rowan Park
+Cornell Square, Durkin Park, Lincoln Park Cultural Center, River Park, West Lawn Park